joachim-gassen/sposm/README.md

 ```

 The last command verifies that the new remote points to your forked
-repo.
+repository.

 ### Produce all Output (data, slides and link list)

 Now you have your `sposm` project initialized.
-Test whether you can run all code.
-In the Terminal (lower left corner) run:
+Test whether you can run all code
+to produce the data, the slides and the link list in the data directory.
+In the
+Terminal (lower left corner) run:

 ```
 make all